pwittchen/wittchen.io/source/_posts/squashing-commits.md

 git commit --amend
 ```

+You can read more about it in the [official Git documentation](https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History)

 ## Solution #3

 Some time ago I created a git alias for myself for merging last commits in `.gitconfig`: